 “I was absolutely delighted when I found out I’d have the opportunity to fight for the British and Commonwealth titles,” said Gwynne.
 “Being on the undercard of pound-for-pound number one Vasiliy Lomachenko is even better so it’s a massive night for me.
 When I first turned pro winning the British title was my only ambition.
 Winning these titles would mean the World to me.

 “Joe is a former Olympian and Team GB star so he’s going to be the favourite going into this fight but me and Joe have sparred rounds in the Welsh squad and I think over twelve rounds I’ll have too much for him.
 Especially at Lightweight, I’m going to be the much bigger guy in there.

 “Joe is a very skilful boxer and he looks like he’s picked up a bit of power as well in his last couple of fights, but I’m confident of getting the win on August 31.
 Whoever wins the fight will pick up the titles and have the bragging rights in Wales so there’s plenty on the line here.”

-Cordina vs. Gwynne is part of a huge night of action in the Capital.
+Cordina vs. Gwynne features on a huge night of boxing in the Capital.